DinoChiesa/Apigee-CustomPolicy-RsaCrypto/README.md

 to modify the behavior of the custom policy.
 Before you do that, be sure you understand all the configuration options - the policy may be usable for you without modification.

 If you do wish to build the jar, you can use [maven](https://maven.apache.org/download.cgi) to do so.
 The build requires JDK8.
-Before you run the build the first time, you need to download the Apigee Edge dependencies into your local maven repo.
+Before you run the build the first time, you need to download the Apigee dependencies into your local maven repo.

 Preparation, first time only: `./buildsetup.sh`